Ben-Rutkowski/ndGameEngine/docs/Application_docs/DrawRoutineTemplate.md

 ### Description
 A `DrawRoutineTemplate` is a parent class for any draw routine.
 A draw routine contains the entire routine of every frame draw.
 That is, the `drawInDrawable:inCommandBuffer:` function is called once on every frame.

-The `DrawRoutineTemplate` keeps some arrays of `id<BufferProtocol>` which are controlled by binding them using an ID.
+The `DrawRoutineTemplate` keeps some arrays of `id<BufferProtocol>` (dynamic, static, and rapid) which are controlled by binding them using an ID.
 When the `RenderSwitcher` calls the armed routine to draw, it calls `predrawOpenInBuffers` and `predrawCloseInBuffers`.
 The `DrawRoutineTemplate` will then call the corresponding functions (`predrawOpen` and `predrawClose`) on each of the buffers in the array.

 # Methods
 ## Resources